itmicus/zabbix/Template Microsoft Hyper-V/readme.md

 Timeout=10

 5. Restart Zabbix Agent
-6. All critiacal triggers you may change though user macros in host
+6. All triggers you may change through user macros in host

 # Articles for understanding how monitoring Hyper-V
 WMI: